ove/ove-assetmanager/packages/ove-asset-manager/README.md

 ## Processing state

 Asset Processing Services will update the ProcessingState of each asset using the ``/OVEAssetModelController/SetProcessingState/{id}/{state}/`` API route.
-Assets in the unprocessed state (`0`) will be returned to processing microservices upon request.
+Assets in the unprocessed state (`0`) will be returned to Asset Processing Services upon request.
 To reset the processing state of an asset and retry the processing you should use the ``/OVEAssetModelController/ResetProcessing/{id}`` route of the Asset Manager API.
 A custom set of processing states may be registered for every Asset Type.

 ## Interaction of Processing Services and Asset Manager

-Since the Asset Manager has no knowledge of different asset types, how to process them or how to display them each asset processing microservice must register this knowledge with the Asset Manager.
-Each microservice should be configured with the URI of an asset manager with the `AssetManagerHostUrl` configuration property.
-These services will then register with the asset manager using the `/api/ServicesRegistry/Register` route to register a service description (see [here](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/src/OVE.Service.AssetManager/Domain/OVEService.cs)).
+Since the Asset Manager has no knowledge of different asset types, how to process them or how to display them each Asset Processing Service must register this knowledge with the Asset Manager.
+Each service should be configured with the URI of an Asset Manager with the `AssetManagerHostUrl` configuration property.
+These services will then register with the Asset Manager using the `/api/ServicesRegistry/Register` route to register a service description (see [here](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/src/OVE.Service.AssetManager/Domain/OVEService.cs)).

 ```
 {